Posts

 The Early Days of South American Transit

-In the mid-20th century, South American cities were grappling with rapid urbanization, population growth, and limited resources.
-Public transit systems were often fragmented, with overlapping routes, inconsistent schedules, and a lack of coordination between different modes of transport.
-In cities like Buenos Aires and São Paulo, the streets were dominated by informal transit networks—unregulated buses, taxis, and even shared motorcycles—that catered to the needs of a growing population but lacked the infrastructure to support sustainable growth.
+In the mid-20th century, South American cities were grappling with rapid urbanization, population growth, and limited public-sector resources.
+Public transit systems were often fragmented — overlapping routes, inconsistent schedules, and little coordination between operators or modes.
+Streets in Buenos Aires, São Paulo, Lima, and dozens of secondary cities were dominated by informal transit networks: unregulated buses, taxis, shared minibuses, and motorcycle-taxis catering to a fast-growing population that the formal infrastructure could not absorb.

 The Rise of BRT Systems and Structured Networks